-Students may bring packed lunches to be eaten in the Canteen, where drinking water is available.
+Students may bring packed lunches to be eaten in the Canteen or the Giraffe House, where drinking water is available.
 Filtered drinking water is also available at points around the College.
 Students are encouraged to bring a water bottle to reduce single use plastic; cups are no longer provided.

 The College operates a cashless catering system with parents/carers able to make payments through an online system.
-Full details are available on our website at http://www.clystvale.org/scp/.
+Full details are available on our website at www. clystvale.org/scp.